 |Higher than announcement day's closing price||After announcement day||Impermissible|

 Original investment costs may include brokerage cost or other related transaction costs.

-Guidance on treatment of Shari'ah non-compliant securities is included in the list of Shariah compliant securities issued every May and November by the SAC of SC.
+Guidance on treatment of Shariah non-compliant securities is included in the list of Shariah compliant securities issued every May and November by the SAC of SC.